diggybell/piaware-tools/README.md

 Since this utility uses the PiAware history files the invalid altitude will be retained for an hour.
 I will usually wait an hor before I make the correction.

+Note: Changes were added on 2025-05-08 that should prevent invalid altitudes from being used for minimum altitude.
+See isValidAltitude() in reader.php for details.

 ### Daily Reset of Altitude Data
 All that is required to reset the data is to remove altitude-stats.json.
 This can be done daily using the following entry in crontab to remove the file each night at 23:55.
 ```